 While the ExpressVPN extension for Chrome is similar, you will need to download the app first.
 Before you can get the extension to work, ExpressVPN requires you to install their VPN client.
-Once you have done so, you either go to the Chrome Web Store or you can download the extension from their site.
-Then, just click on the icon in the corner.
+Once you have done so, you either go to the Chrome Web Store or download the extension from their site.
+Then, click on the icon in the corner.
 Keep in mind that you only get the option of using 10 locations if you use the browser extension, but you can easily change between them and access all servers from their custom app.

-Once again we ran a DNS leak test to ensure the browser extension wasn’t leaking our true location and found that ExpressVPN passed without any issues.
+Once again, we ran a DNS leak test to ensure the browser extension wasn’t leaking our true location and found that ExpressVPN passed without any issues.

 While ExpressVPN is sold at a higher price point than the other services in our list, the value is high given the size of their network and service features.
-You can connect to the service with up to 3 devices simultaneously with a single VPN account from just $6.67 a month with a 30 day money back guarantee.
+You can connect to the service with up to 3 devices simultaneously with a single VPN account from just $6.67 a month with a 30-day money-back guarantee.

 Installing the NordVPN extension for Chrome is easy to do.
 Just like the others, you can access it by going to the Chrome Web Store.
-When ready, click on the button that says “Add to Chrome” and then “add extension”.
+When ready, click on the button that says “Add to Chrome” and then “add extension.”
 As soon as it installs, close Chrome and re-open the web browser.
 You should now see the NordVPN icon at the top.
 If you click it, you will see the console.
 From here, you have the option of auto-connecting or changing the location.

 The DNS leak test is also important when using a VPN.
 The image below shows that NordVPN passed the test.